Azure/bicep-types-az/generated/compute/microsoft.compute/2021-03-01/types.md

 ## LinuxPatchSettings
 ### Properties
 * **assessmentMode**: 'AutomaticByPlatform' | 'ImageDefault': Specifies the mode of VM Guest Patch Assessment for the IaaS virtual machine.<br /><br /> Possible values are:<br /><br /> **ImageDefault** - You control the timing of patch assessments on a virtual machine. <br /><br /> **AutomaticByPlatform** - The platform will trigger periodic patch assessments.
 The property provisionVMAgent must be true.
 * **patchMode**: 'AutomaticByPlatform' | 'ImageDefault': Specifies the mode of VM Guest Patching to IaaS virtual machine or virtual machines associated to virtual machine scale set with OrchestrationMode as Flexible.<br /><br /> Possible values are:<br /><br /> **ImageDefault** - The virtual machine's default patching configuration is used. <br /><br /> **AutomaticByPlatform** - The virtual machine will be automatically updated by the platform.
-The property provisionVMAgent must be true.
+The property provisionVMAgent must be true

 ## SshConfiguration
 ### Properties